-Foundation doctors are invited to submit abstracts relating to Sustainability, Clinical Case Reports, Education, Quality Improvement, Research or Original Work (including Medical Humanities) undertaken during your Foundation Programme training.
+Foundation doctors are invited to submit abstracts relating to Quality Improvement & Sustainability, Clinical Case Reports, Education, Research or Original Work and Foundation Programme and the Arts undertaken during Foundation Programme training.

 Guidelines

 The abstract submission window is detailed on the Timeline page.
-Late submissions will not be accepted.
+Late or incomplete submissions will not be accepted.

 Up to two applications may be submitted per presenting author.
 However, an individual will only be allowed to deliver one presentation should their abstract(s) be successful.